JessicaS11/icebath/README.rst

 Licensing
 ---------

-The content of this project is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/), and the underlying source code used to format and display that content is licensed under the [BSD-3-Clause](LICENSE.rst).
+The content of this project is licensed under the `Creative Commons Attribution 3.0 Unported license <https://creativecommons.org/licenses/by/3.0/>`_, and the underlying source code used to format and display that content is licensed under the `BSD-3-Clause <LICENSE.rst>`_.